aquavitae/norman/doc/source/index.rst

     set to the assigned name and the owning table respectively when the table class is created.

-    Fields can be used with comparison operators to return a `_Result` object containing matching records.
+    Fields can be used with comparison operators to return a `Query` object containing matching records.
 For example::

         >>> class MyTable(Table):